Kareem-Ataam/ITI-Terraform-Final-Project/README.md

-# AWS Two-Tier Application Infrastructure (Terraform)
+# Secure Web App with Public Proxy + Private Backend on AWS using Terraform

 ## Overview